 Conquer your fear of failure in three easy steps.
 Oh really?

-The conquered bucket holds those fears I have no choice but to face head on.
-Typically, these fears involve loved ones and their wants, wishes and needs.
+The conquered bucket holds those fears I have no choice but to face head-on.
+Typically, these fears involve loved ones and their wants, wishes, and needs.
 From the mundane to the tragic, I can put my fears aside and rise to any occasion to be there for them.
-This is how the two of us, myself and my fear of heights, found ourselves ziplining above water on the island of Kauai with eyes shut tight screaming for Jesus to save us from falling.
-This is how, without hesitation, I raced my 7-year old daughter to the hospital when she accidentally ripped her cheek open with a quill pen and needed stitches late at night.
-This is how I meticulously planned the funerals for, first my father, then my mother and then my husband.
+This is how the two of us, myself and my fear of heights, found ourselves ziplining above the water on the island of Kauai with eyes shut tight, screaming for Jesus to save us from falling.
+It was also how, without hesitation, I raced my 7-year-old daughter to the hospital when she accidentally ripped her cheek open with a quill pen and needed stitches late at night.
+And finally, it was how I meticulously planned the funerals for first my father, then my mother, and then my husband.
 Being there for my loved ones always trumps my fears.